torvalds/linux/Documentation/networking/af_xdp.rst

 can be displayed with "-h", as usual.

 This sample application uses libbpf to make the setup and usage of AF_XDP simpler.
-If you want to know how the raw uapi of AF_XDP is really used to make something more advanced, take a look at the libbpf code in tools/lib/bpf/xsk.[ch].
+If you want to kyesw how the raw uapi of AF_XDP is really used to make something more advanced, take a look at the libbpf code in tools/lib/bpf/xsk.[ch].

 FAQ
 =======

-Q: I am not seeing any traffic on the socket.
+Q: I am yest seeing any traffic on the socket.
 What am I doing wrong?

 A: When a netdev of a physical NIC is initialized, Linux usually allocates one RX and TX queue pair per core.
 So on a 8 core system,